 I try not to mention my businesses or products very often, and when I do, I try to wrap them into a personal update.
-For example, perhaps I’ll upload a photo of a cupcake with a candle in it, with the caption “Celebrating Harpoon’s 1 year anniversary”.
-This piques interest in your product, without coming across like you are pushing it.
+For example, perhaps I’ll upload a photo of a cupcake with a candle in it, with the caption “Celebrating Harpoon’s 1st anniversary”.
+This piques interest in your product, without coming across as you are pushing it.
 Again, the key here is to not talk too much about your business within your Facebook timeline, but don’t ignore that it exists either.

 Leveraging LinkedIn for Your Personal Brand

 When people browse LinkedIn, typically they are in “research mode”.
 They are researching updates with contacts, how they know someone, or reading a business-related article in Pulse.
-Their brains are already attuned to learning about what is out there, so it is the perfect place to build your brand and draw new eyes towards your startup.
+Their brains are already attuned to learning about what is out there, so it is the perfect place to build your brand and draw new eyes to your startup.

 Along with the standard LinkedIn best practices, like crafting your headline and experience, you can promote your products in the Background section’s photo gallery:

 LinkedIn also allows you to post articles within their network.
-I have found success by re-posting articles that are a week or two old from my own blog, right into LinkedIn, altering the title.
+I have found success by re-posting articles that are a week or two old from my blog, right into LinkedIn, altering the title.
 This has led to dozens of comments, likes, and shares, as well as thousands of new eyes on my articles.
-At the end of these posts I simply place a link to my website, as well as the products that I am building.
+At the end of these posts, I simply place a link to my website, as well as the products that I am building.

 Leveraging Quora for Your Personal Brand